 - By mid-February, you should begin thinking about your final research paper.
-Look ahead at the readings for paper topics. - March 6th Library Workshop with Librarian Barbara Levergood (Meet in Library: electronic classroom, 1-3:55 p.m.); You will receive a worksheet before the workshop in order to help facilitate identification and use of resources for your paper, as you work on the identification of a research question.

-- By Friday, April 13th, noon: Submit a typed, one page outline of your paper topic, with a summary listing of sources consulted (e.g., literature review in J-Stor, identifying several relevant scholarly articles; digital materials from the Johnson Presidential Library: e.g., White House Senior Staff Files of Harry McPherson, 1965-67; oral histories]. - April 17th: In Hubbard 22: 1-2:15 p.m.: Discussion of Research Paper Topics [research in progress; Librarian Barbara Levergood will join us to assist in the discussion of relevant research sources for each paper] - Oral presentation of papers on May 1st and May 8th (research questions, methodologies, analysis, findings). - Final paper due any time before 9 a.m. on Monday, May 14th (Students are encouraged to submit a preliminary draft of their paper for written feedback earlier in the semester (drafts received by 5 pm. on May 4th will get written feedback).
+Look ahead at the readings for paper topics. - March 5th Library Workshop with Librarian Barbara Levergood (Meet in Library: electronic classroom, 8:30-11:25 a.m.); You will receive a worksheet before the workshop in order to help facilitate identification and use of resources for your paper, as you work on the identification of a research question. - By Friday, April 12th, noon: Submit a typed, one page outline of your paper topic, and a rough set of research questions you might like to address, with a summary listing of sources consulted (e.g., literature review in J-Stor, identifying several relevant scholarly articles; digital materials from a Presidential Library: e.g., White House Senior Staff Files 2001-03; oral histories]. - April 16th: In Hubbard 22: 8:30-10:30 a.m.: Discussion of Research Paper Topics [research in progress; Librarian Barbara Levergood will join us to assist in the discussion of relevant research sources for each paper].
+Be Prepared; each student will have a brief period of time focused on their research (7-10 minutes) - Oral presentation of papers on April 30th and May 7th (research questions, methodologies, analysis, findings). - Final papers received before 9 am on Monday, May 13th will receive full feedback; Papers received after that time will receive fewer comments.
+The final date to turn in a paper is Saturday, May 18th, at 8:30 a.m.
+Papers turned in on May 17 or 18 will receive a letter grade, with few comments.
+No papers will be accepted after the final deadline of 8:30 am on May 18th.
+(Students may submit a preliminary draft of their paper for written feedback earlier in the semester --drafts received by 5 pm. on May 3rd will get written feedback).